-It’s a Thai dish1 but the similarity to the most common Filipino mussel soup is uncanny.
-You have the usual spices and aromatics like ginger and garlic but this Thai soup has a rich broth that is basically the natural juices of the mussels thickened with coconut milk.
-It’s spicier too with the inclusion of chili peppers among the ingredients.
+It’s a Thai dish but the similarity to the most common Filipino mussel soup is uncanny.
+Thai mussel soup with coconut milk has the usual spices and aromatics like ginger and garlic but the rich broth that is basically the natural juices of the mussels thickened with coconut milk.
+It’s spicier too with the inclusion of chilies among the ingredients.

-- 1 k. of fresh mussels (cleaned, soaked and beards removed)
+- 1 kilogram fresh mussels cleaned, soaked and beards removed

 - 2 finger chilis